foreign1/olaitanschools/_posts/2017-09-25-introduction.md

 ---
-title: Welcome to the Forestry Demo Site!
+title: Academic Excellence
-date: 2017-09-25 09:09:13 +0000
+date: 2020-10-03 10:15:00 +0000
 related_posts:
 - _posts/2017-02-12-modern.md
 - _posts/2017-08-01-welcome.md
-sub_heading: An introduction to Forestry
+sub_heading: Our teachers know how to develop a learning passion and sustain it.
 tags:
+- Science
-- Demo
+- Art
-- Forestry
+- Commerce
 layout: post
 banner_image: ''

 ---
 Welcome to the Belkirk College of Engineering Demo Site!